F0lak/dm_open_ref/ref/proc/image.md

 +   An image reference on success; 0 on failure.
 <!-- -->
 **Args:**
-+   icon+ An icon, icon_state, object prototype, object instance, or other image.
++   icon: An icon, icon_state, object prototype, object instance, or other image.
-+   loc+ The location at which to display the image.
++   loc: The location at which to display the image.
-+   icon_state+ The icon state to use.
++   icon_state: The icon state to use.
-+   layer+ The drawing layer to use.
++   layer: The drawing layer to use.
-+   dir+ The direction to orient the image.
++   dir: The direction to orient the image.

 Images are \"virtual\" objects, which have a purely visual